-The introduction of ingredients into product must be taken into account during the hazard analysis apply to control those hazards.
+The introduction of ingredients into product must be taken into account during the hazard analysis

+A hazard analysis is not only used to assess the food safety hazards reasonably likely to occur in the production process but is also used to identify the measures through Critical Control Points (CCPs) that the establishment can apply to control those hazards.
 The hazard analysis must consider food safety hazards that can occur before, during, and after entry into the establishment.